eSignatures FAQ

 No, the eSignatures service may not be used for documents that contain HIPAA-protected information.
 However, the eSignatures service may be used for documents that request HIPAA authorization for research purposes and must adhere to the Human Subjects Division’s guidance on this topic.

-If you are a UW Delegated Administrator in DocuSign, you have the ability to create templates in DocuSign, either from scratch or using envelopes that you’ve sent previously.
-You also have the ability to create PowerForms using these templates.
-If you are a UW Sender, you will have the ability to use templates that have been shared with you to create new envelopes.
+Delegated Administrators have the ability to create templates, and to create PowerForms using these templates.
 It’s important to understand the distinction between these two related features and how they can be used in your team’s workflow.
+For additional information, check out DocuSign’s article here:

 Quick Tips